drkarim/RVL-CDIP-Document-Sorter/README.md

 # RVL-CDIP-Document-Sorter

-## Introduction
+## What dataset are we talking about?
 THe [RVL-CDIP (Ryerson Vision Lab - Complex Document Information Processing)](https://www.cs.cmu.edu/~aharley/rvl-cdip/) is a large dataset of scanned documents in image (TIF) format.
+The dataset consists of 400,000 grayscale images in 16 classes (invoices, memos, resumes, forms, etc.), with 25,000 images per class.
+At the time of writing, it is one of the largest public datasets for scanned documents.

+## Too good to be true?
+One caveat is that the documents go back a few decades, some pre internet era, circa 1980s.

+## What is this repo all about then?
 This repo contains Python code that performs a very simple task.
 It reads the label text files and extracts the document images of a chosen category into a folder.
 The label text files are in the original dataset under ```labels > [test | train | val].txt```

 Typical lines in these files look like: